 Jackson Prep is well-equipped to assist with immigration and student visa needs.
 In the rare event that a student is rejected for his/her visa after two good faith attempts, the entirety of his/her deposit will be refunded.

-At the time of enrollment, each student will receive need to submit their immunization (shot) record.
+At the time of enrollment, each student will need to submit their immunization (shot) record ( MS I-121 form).
 When you arrive, Jackson Prep will review your immunization records.
-If you are missing the necessary documents to support that you’ve received any of the required immunizations, we will have the county health department administer immunizations to you before you start school.
+If you are missing the necessary documents to support that you’ve received any of the required immunizations, you will have to complete the shots at the county health department before you start school.

 If you plan on participating in sports while at Jackson Prep you will need to complete the Mississippi Athletic Pre-participation Form.

-All international students to purchase medical insurance while attending school in the US.
-Click here to see a list of insurance providers.
+All international students need a medical insurance policy while attending school in the US.
+CLICK HERE. to see a list of insurance providers.

 If you have any questions about the requirements, please contact us.
 It would be our pleasure to assist you and your home country physician in completing the process before arrival.